DevOpsPartyGames/devopspartygames-web/src/pages/player-info.md

 We will also provide the ability for a “practice” session (optional) which will be “classic” Drawful and Quiplash, which could be helpful for players who are new to these games.
 You will get a calendar invite for this practice game; it’s totally optional, but join if you want!
 It should be fun.

-Here is a rough schedule (all times are the time zone of the game)
+Here's the rough schedule:

-19:30: Players join Discord and do audio checks/tech checks, etc<br />
+19:30: Players join Discord and do audio checks/tech checks, etc.<br />
-19:50: Stream on twitch.tv/mattstratton starts with countdown to show timer<br />
+19:50: Stream on twitch.tv/mattstratton starts with “countdown to show” timer<br />
 20:00: Show starts streaming live, audio from players is “hot”, etc. Hosts introduce the game and introduce the players<br />
 20:05: Start playing first game<br />
 20:30: Start playing second game<br />